 Ed Nekritz serves as chief legal officer and general counsel for Prologis.
-He oversees the provision of all legal services and strategic risk management for Prologis on a worldwide basis.
-He is also responsible for Prologis' investment services group, which handles all aspects of contract negotiations, real estate and corporate due diligence and closings on acquisitions, dispositions and financings.
-He also oversees Prologis' risk management and environmental departments.
-In addition, Mr. Nekritz focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
+He oversees the provision of all legal services for Prologis on a worldwide basis.
+He is also responsible for Prologis' strategic capital and investment services groups.
+Furthermore, he leads Prologis' risk management and ESG departments.
+Mr. Nekritz focuses significant efforts on Prologis' strategic initiatives, including mergers & acquisitions, global investment funds and portfolio transactions.
 He also serves as the secretary to the Prologis board of directors.

 Mr. Nekritz joined Prologis as a vice president in 1995.
 Previously, he was with the international law firm of Mayer, Brown & Platt (now Mayer Brown), where he practiced real estate and corporate law from 1990 to 1995.

-Mr. Nekritz is on the board of advisors for the University of Colorado Denver Business School.
-He also serves on the board of directors for the Ronald McDonald House Charities of Denver and Junior Achievement Rocky Mountain.
+Mr. Nekritz serves on the Junior Achievement Rocky Mountain Board of Directors and Executive Committee and the Staenberg-Loup Jewish Community Center Denver Board of Directors.
 Mr. Nekritz received his J.D. from the University of Chicago Law School and his Bachelor of Arts, with honors, from Harvard College.

 JERRY CUMMINS’ practice focuses on securities offerings, corporate matters and funds, with an emphasis on real estate-related transactions, primarily REITs and real estate funds.
 He is a co-chair of the Investment Funds group in the New York office, which spans REITs, funds, investment advisers and derivatives.
 He serves as a chair of the firm’s REIT industry team and regularly represents both issuers and underwriters in a variety of public and private debt and equity transactions by REITs, including initial public offerings.
 Jerry has worked extensively on real estate and other funds, and represents fund managers in fund formation as well as institutional investors in their investments into private funds.
 Jerry has experience in counseling public companies regarding general corporate and securities laws matters, including acquisitions, dispositions, joint ventures, corporate governance matters, filings under the Securities Exchange Act of 1934 and stock exchange matters.
 He has worked extensively with equity and mortgage REITs as well as issuers in a range of other industries.
 Jerry has completed several complex real estate portfolio transactions involving the issuance of operating partnership units in UPREITs and DownREITs.
 Jerry is rated among America’s Leading Lawyers for REITs by Chambers USA, where it was noted that he “receives widespread praise for his skill in capital markets and M&A transactions within the REITs sphere.”
 He is also recognized as a Leading Lawyer in The Legal 500 US for equity offerings and REITs and was named as a member of BTI Consulting’s Client Service All-Star Team.
 In addition, Jerry has been recognized in the 2017 edition of Who’s Who Legal: Capital Markets.

-John Haggerty, a partner in Goodwin’s M&A Practice, works on a wide variety of corporate and securities matters, including public and private mergers and acquisitions, public and private offerings of equity and debt securities by public companies, corporate governance and other matters of general corporate and securities law.
+John Haggerty is a partner in and co-chair of Goodwin’s Public M&A / Corporate Governance practice.
+He works on a wide variety of corporate and securities matters, including public and private mergers and acquisitions, public and private offerings of equity and debt securities by public companies, corporate governance and other matters of general corporate and securities law.
 He has been recognized in the Corporate/M&A: Capital Markets category by Chambers USA: America’s Leading Lawyers for Business.